Dynamics of cellular flame deformation after a head-on interaction with a shock wave: reactive Richtmyer-Meshkov instability: Numerical results

 \subsection{Influence of the incident shock strength}

+In the experiments, the highest shock Mach number of 1.9 was adopted to avoid exceeding the maximum allowable operating pressure of the facility for safety concerns.
+The interaction of the flame with higher incident shock Mach number of 2.5 was thus addressed in the simulation.
 The effect of shock strength is illustrated in figure \ref{comp_sim_contour} where the evolution of the flame contours was obtained numerically as explained above for shock Mach numbers of 1.53, 1.75, 1.9 and 2.5.
 For comparison, we rearranged and superimposed the flame contour of $Y$ = 0.2 for cases with various incident shock strength at each time step such that they all start from the same coordinate.
 It is evident that the overall flame deformation followed the same trend of interface reversion, funnel elongation and area increase, mushroom-cap separation and burn-out of the funnel neck, and new stage cellular flame development.
-With an increase in shock Mach number, the flame front area and shape amplitude are more pronounced.
+With the increase in shock Mach number, the development of flame front area and shape amplitude are more pronounced.
+Also, it can be noted that, the flame at the new cellular flame development stage tends to become thinner for the cases with higher incident shock Mach numbers.